Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 First of all recognize if the request is compliant to the reporting tool.
 Few examples: ticket about an issue that instead should be reported to another project, documentation issue reported as error instead it's a localization issue, budget request in a public ticket system and so on.

 A key point to involve new volunteers if there are information about how to fix it, like a step by step about "what is missing to approve and close" so the ticket will be not abandoned for months because it's not clear the status.
 And again there will be a documentation of what is required to do.
+On the other side if someone open a ticket give to them the clues to fix on their own the fix and contribute back to the project, one example give to them the line and the file to patch so they can open a pull requests or suggest a new wording for the documentation.
+Also be quickly to reply is important because the contributor feels to be appreciated for what is doing, wait weeks is not healthy for the project and the interest of the contributor.

 Scared about the tool?
 Often the tool is public, sometimes there is the fear of the public (like in public speaking) with concern it would be permanent because it is written.
 I remember the first time I opened a ticket on Debian for an error on a software that I was using.
 I had a lot of anxiety because I had to use the email instead of a web interface, I was writing a ticket to one of the biggest Linux organizations in the world.